In this article:

 - Avoid alcohol consumption.

-- Use biofeedback techniques such as abdominal breathing.
+- Practice biofeedback techniques, such as abdominal breathing.

 - Use heat therapy to manage tension headaches.
 It may also be used for migraine attacks.
 However, heat may be a headache-trigger for some.